 How to Configure Hike with Windcave

 You can easily configure the integration between Hike and Windcave EFTPOS machines.
-As of now, the payment type is available in Australia, New Zealand, US, Canada and UK.
-Before you start the process, please make sure your terminal is connected to ...
+As of now, the payment type is available in Australia, New Zealand, US, Canada, EU and UK.
+There are some changes in Windcave integration recently.
+Hence, we suggest ...

 How to configure Hike with Moneris Payment